 Travel expert Taylor Taverna took to the road in a Cabana.
 Follow her easy recipes and campervan cooking tips.

 When you think of camping meals, your first thoughts are probably hot dogs and s’mores over the fire.
 And you’re not wrong, those are my favorite quintessential easy camping meals (s’mores are a meal right?).
-However, my favorite part of traveling with Vinny the Van, my affectionate nickname for our amazing Cabana van rental, is the full pull-out kitchen.
+However, my favorite part of traveling with Vinny the Van, my affectionate nickname for our amazing Cabana van rental, is the full slide-out kitchen.
 As someone who loves to cook, being able to pull over to cook whenever you want, and do so in some of the most beautiful destinations, is a serious game changer.
-Plus, having a kitchen on the road means that you can one-up your easy camping meals and enjoy proper, healthy meals while on-the-go.
-On my recent 10 day road trip with Cabana, we cooked about 90% of our meals, which allowed us to save money, eat well, and stay healthy (or at least healthier) while on the road.
+Plus, having a kitchen on the road means that you can one-up your easy camping meals and enjoy proper, healthy meals while on the go.
+On my recent 10-day road trip with Cabana, we cooked about 90% of our meals, which allowed us to save money, eat well, and stay healthy (or at least healthier) while on the road.
 This guide will cover some of my favorite easy camping meals for your next campervan road trip.

 Campervan Cooking Tips

 One of the best parts of renting a Cabana is that there is a fridge in the van.
 However, for obvious reasons, it is going to be a whole lot smaller than your fridge at home.
 This means that you’re going to want to really plan out your camping meals ahead of time.
 I recommend planning out meals that utilize similar ingredients so that you can properly maximize the space in your van fridge.
 We loved having fresh greens, but kale and spinach can be quite bulky and space-consuming.
 Use these at the beginning of your trip and stock up as necessary for ultimate freshness.